Halloween Events around Louisville

 October 12: The Haunted Hike at Creasey Mahan Nature Preserve offers Halloween fun for the entire family!
 This kid-friendly event features a mile-long Fantasy Kiddie Trail with lots of trick and treat stations, a Harvest Hay Village, Inflatable Party Zone, self-tours of our comic Haunted House, jungle hayrides, treat stations, face painting and fun activities for the entire family.
 3 pm – 7 pm.

-October 18, 6-9pm at St. Francis of Assisi: Jack O Lantern Stroll benefiting Dreams with Wings.
-Free.
+St. Francis of Assisi: Jack O Lantern Stroll benefiting Dreams with Wings, 6-9pm, free.
 Over 1,500 beautifully carved pumpkins lighting the night, trick-or-treating, games, crafts, Louisville’s largest pumpkin pie by Heitzman’s Traditional Bakery, members of the Louisville League of Mascots, University of Louisville athletes, live music and so much more!

-October 20, 6pm: Creepy Things at Idlewild Butterfly Farm
+Creepy Things at Idlewild Butterfly Farm, 6pm both days.

-October 21, 1-4pm: Fest-O-Ween at Paddock Shops.
+Fest-O-Ween at Paddock Shops.
 Trick or treating.
-And, kids get a free pumpkin with a $10 receipt from one of the shops.
+And, kids get a free pumpkin with a $10 receipt from one of the shops, 2pm-4pm.

-October 21, 11am-5pm: Homerun Halloween at Louisville Slugger Museum.
+Homerun Halloween at Louisville Slugger Museum, 11am-5pm.
 Kids in costume tour tree, there’s trick or treating, and free Halloween mini bats (while supplies last).
 Additional themed activities included.

 7 pm, in the great parlor inside Locust Grove’s historic home.
 Light refreshments provided.
 Tickets $20 per person or $15 for Locust Grove members; prepaid reservations required.
 Call (502) 897-9845 to reserve.